Call for Indigenous Artist in Residence — Winter/Spring 2024

 - Provide a booklist for the Library’s website on a topic related to their artistic practice

-- Showcase their work at the close of their residency.
-Visual or sound exhibitions may be displayed for a 1-month period.
+- Showcase their work, at the close of their residency.
+Visual or sound exhibitions may be displayed for a 1-3-month period

-- Sit on the Selection Committee to choose the 2023 Children’s Illustrator in Residence in Summer 2023
+- Sit on the Selection Committee to choose the 2024 Indigenous Artist in Residence. (late December 2023 or early January 2024)

-- An explanation of what you want to investigate during the residency and a description of the form(s) the work might take in the context of a final exhibition.
-Exhibitions may be 2D or 3D and can include digital components.
-Sound is limited.
+- An explanation of what you want to investigate during the residency and a description of the form/s the work might take in the context of a final exhibition or performance.

-- Describe possible public programming, collaborations with the public and/or other methods of engaging the public, especially children or educators.
-Ideally this can be executed with low budget, limited materials, and minimal Library staff support.
+- Describe possible public programming, collaborations with the public and/or other methods of engaging the public.

-- Describe how your artistic practice is particularly suited to the Calgary Public Library’s values of inclusion, curiosity, and/or collaboration, and is respectful and suitable for family audiences.
+- Describe how your artistic practice is particularly suited to The Calgary Public Library’s values of inclusion, curiosity, reconciliation and/or collaboration.

-- List of possible technical needs (PDF) during the residency i.e.: projector and screen
+- List of possible technical and other needs (PDF) during the residency i.e.: smudging, projector and screen

-- If no website with online portfolio, attach any combination of work samples to sufficiently support your proposal.
+- Attach any combination of work samples to sufficiently support your proposal.
 If uploading files, please include artists last name in the file name.

 - Up to 5 jpeg images (no larger than 2MB each)